Blood in Breast Milk – Causes and Treatment

 - Is It Normal to Have Blood in Breast Milk?

-- Is Breastmilk Containing Blood Safe for Baby?
+- Is Breast Milk Containing Blood Safe for the Baby?

 - Causes of Blood in Breast Milk

-- In How Many Shades Blood Can Change the Color of Your Breast Milk?
+- In How Many Shades Can Blood Change the Colour of Your Breast Milk?

 - Is Pink Breast Milk a Sign of Blood in the Milk?

-- Treatments That Can Help You to Stop Blood in Breast Milk?
+- Treatments That Can Help You Remove the Presence of Blood in Breast Milk

 Breastfeeding comes with its own set of challenges.
 Right from finding the right position for both you and the baby, to teaching the baby to latch on properly.
-And while you might have nearly found a balance, suddenly there might be traces of blood in your breastmilk.
-The initial sight of blood can be replaced with the worry of your baby having consumed some of it as well.
-If this a sign of worry and what precautions need to be taken?
+While you might have nearly found a balance, suddenly there might be traces of blood in your breast milk.
+The initial sight of blood can be a cause of concern for you as you worry if your baby has consumed some of it as well.
+Let’s find out if this a sign of worry and what precautions need to be taken to avoid it.

 Is It Normal to Have Blood in Breast Milk?

-The answer to this is yes and no. As breastfeeding starts becoming a regularity in life, many women tend to find signs of blood in their breastmilk.
+The answer to this is yes and no. As breastfeeding starts becoming a regular part of life, many women tend to find signs of blood in their breast milk.
 At times, this could occur due to improper pumping of the breast to store the milk for later use.
-These small signs of blood are usually fine and they disappear in a couple of days.
+These small amounts of blood are usually fine, and they disappear in a couple of days.

-However, if the bleeding seems to be present for more than a week, it might be necessary to undertake a breast exam under medical supervision.
+However, if the bleeding seems to be present for more than a week, it might be necessary to get a breast exam from a medical professional.

-- Most of the times, such milk is absolutely safe for the baby and poses no problems, as long as you do not have an illness or a condition such as HIV or hepatitis, that might pass on to the baby through blood.
-If so, you should stop nursing your baby immediately.
+- Most of the times, such milk is absolutely safe for the baby and poses no problems, as long as you do not have an illness or a condition such as HIV or hepatitis, that might pass on to the baby through the blood in the breast milk.
+If you suffer from any such illness, you should stop nursing your baby immediately.